 Gasparilla Survival Tip 6:

-How to Gasparilla By Boat
+How to Gasparilla by Boat

 If you are planning to travel by boat there are a few things to consider.
 First of all, know it will be extremely crowded.
 When the invasion flotilla starts out in the bay you will have your share of space, however if you think you are going to come into the channel and dock – you are sorely mistaken.
 Plan to stay on your boat in Hillsborough Bay for the duration of the invasion and return trip back to your docking location.